nbcrrolls/CHM/README.md

 **Dependencies**

-* The matlab roll must be installed on hosts that run this application
+* The [matlab][matlab] roll must be installed on hosts that run this application
-* The nbcr roll must be installed on hosts and on the node that builds this roll
+* The [nbcr][nbcr] roll must be installed on hosts and on the node that builds this roll

 A successful build will create the file chm-*.disk1.iso